 In large effusions, a second syringe may be required.
 You may leave the needle in place by holding it securely with a hemostat or by using the three-way stopcock during syringe exchanges.

 Transfer synovial fluid to tubes and other transport media for synovial fluid analysis Synovial fluid examination Some musculoskeletal disorders affect primarily the joints, causing arthritis.
-Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles or other extra-articular... read more .
+Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles (eg, myositis), peripheral... read more .
 Inspect the fluid for blood and fat.

 After aspiration, remove the needle and cover the site with an adhesive bandage or sterile dressing.